kitnil/awesome/README.md

 - [kubenix](https://github.com/xtruder/kubenix) - Kubernetes resource builder using nix
 - [nixpkgs-wayland](https://github.com/colemickens/nixpkgs-wayland) - Automated, pre-built packages for Wayland (sway/wlroots) tools for NixOS.
 - [nixos-org-configurations](https://github.com/NixOS/nixos-org-configurations) - NixOS configurations for nixos.org and its servers
-- [nixpkgs-channels](https://github.com/NixOS/nixpkgs-channels) - A read-only mirror of NixOS/nixpkgs tracking the released channels.
-Send issues and PRs to
+- [nixpkgs-channels](https://github.com/NixOS/nixpkgs-channels) - DEPRECATED!
+This is an obsolete, read-only mirror of the NixOS/nixpkgs repository.
 - [home-manager](https://github.com/nix-community/home-manager) - Manage a user environment using Nix  [maintainer=@rycee]
 - [not-os](https://github.com/cleverca22/not-os) - An operating system generator, based on NixOS, that, given a config, outputs a small (47 MB), read-only squashfs for a runit-based operating system, with support for iPXE and signed boot.
 - [hnix-lsp](https://github.com/domenkozar/hnix-lsp) - Language Server Protocol for Nix